New York City schools to close Monday to fight coronavirus

 Schools Chancellor Richard Carranza called it “a very sobering day for all of us" and said the decision was made after a situation that's been evolving and been monitored “day by day, hour by hour and in some cases, minute by minute."

-Gresham, though, said in a statement that he was now confident that a plan could be reached to provide childcare for health care workers through school resource centers.
-He also called on the city and state to provide more funding for childcare for health care workers.
+Gresham said Sunday he was confident a plan could provide childcare for health care workers.

-“With these critical processes moving, I am now calling on Mayor de Blasio to close New York City’s public schools to help protect public health and prevent the spread of COVID-19,” he said in a statement.
+United Federation of Teachers President Michael Mulgrew called the decision to close schools “a critical step to reduce the spread of the virus and to help preserve the health of our students, their families and our staff."

 The Associated Press receives support for health and science coverage from the Howard Hughes Medical Institute’s Department of Science Education.
 The AP is solely responsible for all content.
 Follow AP coverage of the virus outbreak at https://apnews.com/VirusOutbreak and https://apnews.com/UnderstandingtheOutbreak.